 - Assets can be distributed to the trust over multiple generations

-Depending on the type of trust that is set up—whether it’s a revocable or irrevocable trust—there are also certain tax benefits and a certain level of control retained over the assets.
+Depending on the type of trust set up—whether revocable or irrevocable—there are also certain tax benefits and a certain level of control retained over the assets.

 How to Talk to Your Parents About Estate Planning

-It’s a good idea to tell them in advance that you want to talk about their legal plan for the estate and make an appointment.
-This isn’t a subject that should be thrown at them over Sunday dinner.
+- Be proactive.
+It’s a good idea to tell them you want to discuss their legal plan for the estate and set up a time in advance.
+This subject shouldn’t be thrown at them over Sunday dinner.

+- Explain your intentions.
 Help your parents understand what could happen to their property and assets should they fail to have a legal plan.
-Let them know that their wishes are of the utmost importance to you, and you want to ensure they’re carried out.
+Let them know their wishes are paramount to you, and you want to ensure they’re carried out.

-Don’t ask for answers in the moment.
-Allow them to mull over their wishes so they can make the decisions that make them happy.
+- Give them time to consider their wishes.
+Don’t ask for answers at the moment.
+Allow them to mull over their estate planning goals so they can make the decisions that make them happy.
 This will help avoid making difficult and expensive changes to the plan down the road.

-Estate planning can be wildly complex, especially if significant holdings are a part of the conversation or there will be several possible beneficiaries.
-Let a California estate planning lawyer help your family through the process.
+Estate planning can be wildly complex, especially if significant holdings are a part of the estate planning conversations or there will be several possible beneficiaries.
+Contact us today at Hermance Law and let a California estate planning lawyer help your family members through the process.